oaker-code/Industrial-AI-Agent-Operation-System-/README.md

 # Industrial-AI-Agent-Operation-System-
 Complex industrial world, will need complex digital world to be compatible.
-The target is to design a digital system could help industrial organization to adapt to complex industrial environments
+The target is to design a digital system could help industrial organization to adapt to complex industrial environments.
+The first step is to design for industrial warehousing scenarios.
 # General Industrial AI OS Architecture (Markdown Edition)

 ## 1. Document Purpose